DiffusionMRITool/spherical_uniform_sampling/README.md

-This code is used for dMRI scheme sampling.
+This code is used for optimizing dMRI sampling schemes.

 ### Setup